mckolu/mckolu/README.md

 I have a Ph.D. in Computer Science and I love working with multi-disciplinary teams to create innovative technologies for learners from all ages and backgrounds.

-Some technologies I enjoy working with **NodeJS, ReactJS, and of course Python!** :)
+Some languages/technologies I enjoy working with **NodeJS, ReactJS, and of course Python!** :)

 ## Let's Connect! 🤝